Miniature Longhorn FAQs

 When I look on various Miniature Texas Longhorn breeder websites I see wild fluctuations in price from one animal to the next.
 Why are prices so variable within this breed?

-Many things are taken into account when setting the sale price for TLBAA registered Miniature Texas Longhorns.
+Many things are taken into account when setting the sale price for registered Miniature Texas Longhorns.
 Primarily breeders are looking at the quality of the sire and dam (blood lines), the height of the animal, the size of the horns, horn shape, body confirmation, disposition, training, coat and color.
 Exceptional quality animals command a much higher price than animals that do not 100% fit the breed standard.
 This is the same situation with dog breeders.
 Show quality dogs command a much higher price than pet quality dogs.
 Additionally, some breeders are simply more proud of their stock than others.

 A common mistake that people make is to start their herd by purchasing economically priced stock.
 Poor quality stock will likely produce poor quality calves.
 We strongly believe that you get what you pay for (but not in all cases).
 If you are interested in purchasing a Miniature Texas Longhorn, feel free to email us photos and as much information as possible about the animal and we will give you our thoughts.
-We can even run the information past a TLBAA show judge/ judge trainer to have them give you their opinion about the animal(s).
+We can even run the information past a show judge to have them give you their opinion about the animal(s).

 Should I halter train my Miniature Texas Longhorn?